jclem/WorkflowComms/apps/workflow_comms_web/README.md

-# WorkflowCommmsWeb
+# WorkflowCommsWeb

-This is the web interface to WorkflowCommms.
+This is the web interface to WorkflowComms.